Sunday, 13 July 2025

 I watched the day unfold on TV with friends, into the early hours of Sunday morning.
 I still have the audio tapes.
 On one of them, at the conclusion of Led Zeppelin's Stairway To Heaven, you hear DJ Mike Smith saying "Well, if you won't give us at least a quid after hearing the most requested song of all time, well, there's no hope is there?"

-While much is rightly being made of the 40th anniversary of Live Aid, the humanitarian and charity events that followed it are an important part of the story.
+So while much is rightly being made of the 40th anniversary of Live Aid, the humanitarian and charity events that followed it are also an important part of the story.
 As such, the immediate legacy of Live Aid was the string of politically-charged concerts in the late 80s, beginning with another cracker of an event music-wise, the Nelson Mandela 70th Birthday Tribute at Wembley Stadium in June 1988.

 The June 1988 concert that spurred the release from jail of Nelson Mandela, was a remarkable collection of global talent.
 More diverse than Live Aid and featuring many of the biggest artists of the day.